Foods That Worsen Prostate Symptoms -- And What to Eat Instead

 Alcohol Bladder irritation and fluid imbalance Hydration-focused beverages

-Fried foods Inflammatory fat content Healthy fat sources
+Fried foods Inflammatory fat content Healthy fat sources (olive oil, avocado)

 How Long Dietary Changes Take to Affect Symptoms